laravel/docs/sail.md

 <a name="introduction"></a>
 ## Introduction

 [Laravel Sail](https://github.com/laravel/sail) is a light-weight command-line interface for interacting with Laravel's default Docker development environment.
-Sail provides a great starting point for building a Laravel application using PHP, MySQL, and Redis without requiring prior Docker experience.
+Sail provides a great starting point for building a Laravel application using PHP, MySQL and MariaDB, and Redis without requiring prior Docker experience.

 At its heart, Sail is the `docker-compose.yml` file and the `sail` script that is stored at the root of your project.
 The `sail` script provides a CLI with convenient methods for interacting with the Docker containers defined by the `docker-compose.yml` file.